psonkar07/Job-Portal-Analysis/README.md

 A comprehensive dashboard was created using Power BI to visualize the key findings from the analysis.
 The dashboard includes:

 - **Top Companies by Job Openings**: Showcases the companies with the highest number of job postings.
-- **Top Job Roles by Salary Disclosure**: Visualizes which job roles are most transparent about salary.
+- **Companies by Average Rating**: Displays the companies with the highest average ratings from employees.
 - **Remote vs. Onsite Work**: Illustrates the proportion of remote versus onsite jobs.
-- **Experience Levels**: Breaks down job roles by the required experience levels.
-- **Top Skills for Specific Roles**: Highlights the most in-demand skills for particular job roles.
+- **Top Locations with Maximum Job Postings**: Highlights the locations with the highest number of job postings.

 ## Datasets Used
 - `job.csv.zip`: This dataset included detailed information about job listings such as roles, locations, salaries, and required skills.